The Inversion

 There are three broad areas:

 Declarative completes the Declarative Inversion, giving objects their “internal animation”: their dynamic and interactive behaviours and mutual dependencies.
+This creates a live or living space for our data objects, with us (“users”) as just another object able to interact there.

-The end result is a seamless global graph of little, live data objects.
-Of course, any part of that graph can be made private to one or more other data owners.
-This graph will be manifest by “Inverted operating systems” that have no apps.
+Of course, any part of that web can be made private to one or more other data owners.
+This web will be manifest by “Inverted operating systems” that have no apps: “Data-First” operating systems.

 Scoring against The Inversion